maartenSXM/cpphash/README.md

 There are some additional comments describing cpptest features in Makefile.

-You will note that Makefile.cpptext uses dehash.sh to remove the hash-style comments before running the files through the c-preprocessor.
+You will note that cpptext.mk uses dehash.sh to remove the hash-style comments before running the files through the c-preprocessor.
 It leverages a sed script to do that and sets up dehash.sh flags to leave the C preprocessor directives.